Suriyakala10/zoho_selenium/README.md

 ## Configurations

-Modify [regressions.xml] (testng/regressions.xml) file under testng for running one or multiple TestNG test cases.
+Modify [regressions.xml](testng/regressions.xml) file under testng for running one or multiple TestNG test cases.

-Modify [develop.properties] (resources/develop.properties) to change the chromedriver path.
+Modify [develop.properties](resources/develop.properties) to change the chromedriver path.

 ## Running test
 To run the tests use from you command line or any of your favorite IDE like IntelliJ IDEA.